sashinpivotal/cnd-k8s-instructor-notes/cnd-k8s-instructor-notes.md

 - *After horizontal scaling, the number of pods remain to be 2 instances.
   It should have been 1.
 It took time.
 But eventually, it became 1.

+## Intro

+- cloud native app favors horizontal scaling
+- read reference doc's
+- this lab is a bit different starting and endppoint are the same lab
+- read the lab document carefully, a lot of narratives

 ## Wrap-up

+- Number of pods = (#concurrent users * workrate)/ (max allowed work rate per pod)
+  - (500 * 50)/100 -> 25
+  - we build the profile - by observing the load requests
+  - we can experical performance test for pod
+  - linear expolartion
+  - this assumes the pod is not maintaining state
+- can you linear expolarate from vertical scaling?
+  - cpu maybe linear on bare metal but it is hard to do that on vm
+  - memory does not scale linearly
+  - this is why cloud native favors horizontal scaling

 - Bill - what metrics do you see to determine memory requirement?
   - for Web app - throughput is primary criteria, cpu might not